-ED490 Seminar in Education +
+ED490 Seminar in Education +\

 This course is required for all K-6, 6-12, and PreK-12 students.
 Students individually and collaboratively research and discuss major topics in education.
 This course prepares teacher candidates for clinical teaching experience and subsequent employment.
-This course must be taken the semester prior to Clinical Teaching Experience.
+This course should be taken the semester prior to Clinical Teaching Experience.
+Prerequisite: Completion of all Level I professional education courses.
 (Fall/Spring)

-ED497 Kansas Performance Teaching Portfolio+ 3 credits
+ED497 Kansas Performance Teaching Portfolio+\ 3 credits

 This course is required for all majors receiving an education endorsement through the STEP.
 Candidates will design and teach a Kansas Performance Teaching Portfolio (KPTP) using district, school, and classroom contextual data.
-The final 208 KPTP will be submitted according to the timeline designated by STEP and scored by trained KSDE scorers.
+The final KPTP will be submitted according to the timeline designated by STEP and scored by trained KSDE scorers.
 Candidates not meeting the submission timeline will be delayed in their program completion by one semester or until a future, official state KPTP scoring session is available.
 Candidates must achieve a minimum score of 20 to be considered a STEP completer and eligible for licensure through KSDE.
 Concurrent with ED498.
 Prerequisites: Acceptance to CTE.
 (Fee)

-ED498 Clinical Teaching Experience+ 12 credits
+ED498 Clinical Teaching Experience+\